 Then they turned to Jacob and spoke in unison.
 “Do what God says.”

-Rachel returned to the main house, and while her dad was shearing sheep in the outbuilding, she went through each room and stole Laban’s household gods and wrapped them in cloth.
+Rachel returned to the main house, and while her dad was shearing sheep in the outbuilding, she went through each room and stole Laban’s household gods, his terephim, and wrapped them in cloth.

 Without telling Laban of his plans to leave, Jacob packed his bags and all his belongings.
 In the morning, he and his family rode out on camels for the land of Canaan.
 Unbeknownst to Jacob, Laban’s stolen property lined the underside of Rachel’s saddle, wrapped in cheesecloth.